Effective Quantization of Muon Optimizer States: Understanding the Stability of Linear Quantization

+Our experimental results in Section \ref{sxn:experiments_main} emphasize the effectiveness of applying linear quantization to the Muon optimizer state.
+This is in stark contrast to AdamW, where linear quantization results in divergence and even sophisticated dynamic quantization schemes may show performance degradation.
+In this section, we determine the mechanism driving these observations.

-\subsection{Why is 8-bit AdamW unstable under linear quantization?}
+\subsection{Why is 8-bit AdamW Unstable under Linear Quantization?}

-\citet{dettmers20218} observed that naïve 8-bit \emph{linear} quantization performs poorly because it allocates too little resolution to small-magnitude entries, yielding large relative errors precisely where optimizer states concentrate most of their mass.
-We make this behavior concrete in Theorem \ref{thm:adam_quant} by analyzing how quantization error propagates and is magnified through the second-moment accumulator $\vb$.
+\citet{dettmers20218} observed that AdamW with naïve 8-bit \emph{linear} quantization performs poorly because it allocates too little resolution to small-magnitude entries, yielding large relative errors precisely where optimizer states concentrate most of their mass.
+We make this behavior more precise in Theorem \ref{thm:adam_quant} by analyzing how quantization error propagates and is magnified through the second-moment accumulator $\vb$.
 In particular, we show that if moderate-size gradient coordinates occur with non-negligible probability, then the expected squared error of one step of Adam with linearly quantized states \emph{diverges} as the numerical stabilizer $\epsilon \to 0$.
 The result holds for standard Adam hyperparameters; constants are kept explicit to emphasize practical regimes (e.g., $\epsilon \approx 10^{-8}$) where the error is already proved to be orders of magnitude larger than the unquantized update norm.

-Let $Q$ denote the 8-bit linear quantization operator from Definition~\ref{def:8bit-linear}.
-We analyze the base Adam algorithm without weight decay\footnote{The result extends immediately to AdamW, since the decay of $\thetab^{(0)}$ affects both $\tilde{\thetab}^{(1)}$ and $\thetab^{(1)}$ equally and therefore cancels out.}.
-The quantized variant applies $Q$ to the moment estimates before forming the update.
+Let $Q$ denote the 8-bit linear quantization operator (Definition~\ref{def:8bit-linear}).
+Note that our error anlaysis is formalized over real numbers, and so $Q$ composes the quantization and dequantization steps that perturb the optimizer state.
+We consider the base Adam algorithm without weight decay, though it extends to AdamW without loss of generality\footnote{The result extends immediately to AdamW, since the decay of $\wb^{(0)}$ affects both $\tilde{\wb}^{(1)}$ and $\wb^{(1)}$ equally and therefore cancels out.}.
 All algorithmic details, definitions, and proofs are provided in Appendix~\ref{sxn:theory}.
+Note that we will use lower case letters when referring to one-dimensional vectorized parameters and upper case when operating on the two-dimensional hidden state parameters addressed by Muon, e.g., $\wb$ versus $\Wb$.

-\begin{theorem} Let $\thetab^{(1)}$ denote the parameters after one step of Adam as given in Algorithm~\ref{alg:adam}, and let $\tilde{\thetab}^{(1)}$ denote the parameters after one step of the same algorithm with 8-bit linear quantization applied to the moment estimates (Definition~\ref{def:8bit-linear}), i.e.:
+\begin{theorem} Let $\wb^{(1)}$ denote the parameters after one step of Adam as given in Algorithm~\ref{alg:adam}, and let $\tilde{\wb}^{(1)}$ denote the parameters after one step of the same algorithm with 8-bit linear quantization applied to the moment estimates (Definition~\ref{def:8bit-linear}), i.e.: